 How is the Traditional Beaded Blouse Made in the Romanian Villages

 The Romanian peasant women were spending the cold winter days at home, sewing their clothes.
-Each one of them had a single goal: to be the most beautiful girl at the Easter prom.
-Protecting their work, they were not showing THE BLOUSE to anyone, for the fear of their original pattern being stolen.
+Each one of them had a single goal: to be the most beautiful girl at the prom.
+They were not showing the blouse to anyone, protecting it for the fear of their original pattern being stolen by other “competitors”.
 These remarkable beads embroidered blouses came out of the peasant’s vanity.
 Months of work were invested in designing such a blouse, feelings and the hope to find their soul mate.